 Mauviel M250C vs M250B a History of Handles

 Traditionally, French Copper Cookware comes with two type of handle, Brass and Cast Iron.
 Some claim that a Brass handle means that it is a consumer grade and that cast iron is meant for professional.
 In my experience, this is not true at all.
-I have copper cookware with brass and cast iron handle that are thicker than 3mm.
+I have copper cookware with both brass and cast iron handle that are thicker than 3mm.
 These were cookware that was used in Grand Hotels in France.

-The handle Mauviel M250c uses a stainless steel electroplated black handle.
+The handle on Mauviel M250c is stainless steel electroplated black handle.
 This makes it looks like its cast iron when its not.
 While this may sound good in theory, the execution was pretty poor.
-After a while, the black coloring on the handle wears out.
-What is interesting is that beneath the black color, the handle is actually gold color.
+After a while, the black coating wears out.
+Interesting enough, the base color of the handle is gold.
 I do not know if this was intentional but it is definitely unexpected, I thought it would be silver.
 Overtime, you will get a a black and gold patina color.

 The M250b looks just like a traditional brass handle.
-It shares the shame shape but the logo is different.
-On the m250b, its just a round M and the m250c it has Mauviel 1830 engraved onto it.
+It shares the shame shape but with a different logo.
+On the m250b, its just a round M. The m250c has Mauviel 1830 engraved onto it.

 A Note about Rivets

 Angle and handle Ergonomic

-The angle of the handle is slightly raised and bent downward to give it parallel angle.
+The angle of the handle is slightly raised and bent to make it parallel.
 I find that at this angle, it causes strain to my wrist.
-A handle that is tilted upward slightly will give you the best leverage on the frying pan.
-Traditional copper pans are angled better, its a wonder why they changed it.
+A handle that is tilted upward slightly will give you the best leverage.
+The traditional cast iron design are better, its a wonder why they changed it.